 Popular cryptocurrency exchange Coinbase is having a rough today morning amid bitcoin’s huge gain in price.
 The engineering team was trying to get exchange platform back up after the company’s site was knocked offline, overwhelmed by a wave of incoming traffic.
 The number of visitors was double what it had been during the previous peak and eight times what it had been in June.
 Currently, the website is down but there is a conversation with users in social media.
+We advise you to use this safe exchanges: Binance.

 Coinbase is not hacked